Unleash/unleash/docs/user_guide/control-rollout.md

 ![Multiple activation strategy](../assets/multiple_activation_strategies.png)

-In the example above we have configure two activation strategies, **userWithId** and **flexibleRollout**.
+In the example above we have to configure two activation strategies, **userWithId** and **flexibleRollout**.
 If one of them evaluates to true the feature toggle is considered enabled.
 In the example we have enabled the feature toggle for usersWithId (*me@mail.com and another@mail.com*) in addition to 10% of the traffic.

 ## Summary